vippsas/vipps-login-dotnet/README.md

 <!-- START_METADATA
 ---
-title: Login for ASP.NET and Optimizely plugin
+title: Vipps Login for ASP.NET and Optimizely plugin
 sidebar_position: 1
 pagination_next: null
 pagination_prev: null
 ---
 END_METADATA -->

-# Login for ASP.NET and Optimizely
+# Vipps Login for ASP.NET and Optimizely

+*This plugin is built and maintained by [Geta](https://getadigital.com/?epslanguage=en) and is hosted on [GitHub](https://github.com/vippsas/vipps-login-dotnet).*

 <!-- START_COMMENT -->
 💥 Please use the plugin pages on [https://developer.vippsmobilepay.com](https://developer.vippsmobilepay.com/docs/vipps-plugins/). 💥
 <!-- END_COMMENT -->

-This module is hosted on [GitHub](https://github.com/vippsas/vipps-login-dotnet).
 Please keep up-to-date with updates as soon as they happen.

-We encourage you to [create an issue](https://github.com/vippsas/vipps-login-dotnet/issues) if you require assistance or run in to a problem.

 ## Description

 This repository contains the code to use Vipps Log In OpenIdConnect (OIDC) Authentication middleware in your ASP.NET application using OWIN.
-Information about the Vipps Login API can be found [here](https://developer.vippsmobilepay.com/docs/APIs/login-api/).

 This repository consists of three NuGet packages: